dragonfly-science/sqlconvert/README.md

 ## How it works

-It only reads certain information from the dump script: all the `CREATE TABLE` statements, the `ALTER TABLE` statements, and the insert statements.
+It only reads certain information from the dump script: all the `CREATE TABLE` statements, the `ALTER TABLE` statements, and the `INSERT` statements.

 The insert statements are rolled up into PostgreSQL's   `COPY` statement, which is much faster.